wp-plugins/waterwoo-pdf/readme.txt

 * Test watermark and/or manually watermark a file on the fly

 **Coming soon**

 * Begin watermark on selected page of PDF document (to avoid watermarking a cover page, for example)
 * Additional dynamic customer data input (customer address)
 * Watermark with images (transparency)
 * (Got more ideas?
 Tell me!)

-If you have suggestions for a new add-on, feel free to [contact Caroline at Little Package] (mailto:cap@little-package.com "email Caroline").
+If you have suggestions for a new add-on, please get in touch.

 **Translations in your language:**

-[Get a Premium license in exchange for your translation]
+Get in touch to get a premium license in exchange for your translation.
+Needed:

 * French
 * Spanish
+* German

 == Installation ==
 1. Upload the entire "waterwoo-pdf" folder to the "/wp-content/plugins/" directory.